-In the workshops Mark will open up collaboration, improvisation and endless invention for artists to learn to further develop their own territory and voice.
+In the workshop Mark will open up collaboration, improvisation and endless invention for artists to learn to further develop their own territory and voice.

 “I start most of my work by listening and moving to music, I can also read music so if I have written score I will learn to follow it as I hear and see it on the page.
 I also make paintings.
 It’s in these actions that I begin to make sense of what I might be trying to say, essentially I am looking for “something” by playing with ideas in time and space.
 I find music opens up my brain to all kinds pictorial thoughts, atmospheres, manners, attitudes, memories and feelings both from my body and my mind.
 I tend to listen to several different pieces of music usually along a chosen theme or musical direction e.g. choral works, new music, string sounds lately Japanese or Polynesian drumming.
 I am trying to go beyond the ideas and move towards another place where my Embodied Knowledge is informing me of a key direction.”